Thasos: Mining history

 The earliest mining on the island has been dated to around 13,000 BC, when Paleolithic miners dug a shaft at the site of the modern-era Tzines iron mine for the extraction of limonitic ochre.
 Mining for base and precious metals started around the 7th century BC with the Phoenicians, followed in the 4th century by the Greeks, then the Romans.
 These later mines were both open-cast and underground, mostly to exploit the island's numerous karst hosted calamine deposits for their lead and silver.
 Gold, copper and iron were also found; the Byzantines quarried marble on the island.

-In the early 20th century, mining companies (most notably the Speidel mining company) exploited the island's zinc-lead rich calamine ores, with a yield of around 2 million tonnes, and a processing plant at Limenaria produced zinc oxide.
-Iron ore was mined on a significant scale from 1954 to 1964, with a yield of around 3 million tonnes.
-Since 1964, surveys have established the existence of a deep-level zinc-lead deposit, but the only mining activity on the island has been marble quarrying.
+Friedrich Speidel, associated with the German jewelry company Speidel, obtained concessions to operate zinc-lead ore mines on Thasos in the early 1900s, and mining operations began around 1903.
+During this period, the company constructed a large administrative residence overlooking Limenaria, commonly known as Speidel Castle, sometimes referred to locally as the Palataki ("little palace").
+Built in the early twentieth century and designed by Italian architect Pietro Arigoni, the building served as the headquarters of the Speidel mining operations on the island.
+The building still stands today above the harbor of Limenaria and remains largely abandoned, serving as a visible reminder of the island's early twentieth-century wealthy mining industry.
+At the outbreak of the Second World War, the Speidel mining operations were halted, leading to the closure of the enterprise and a temporary end to mining activity on the island.
+Iron ore mining later resumed on a significant scale between 1954 and 1964, producing approximately 3 million tonnes.
+Since 1964, geological surveys have confirmed the presence of a deep-level zinc–lead deposit; however, the only mining activity on the island in recent decades has been marble quarrying.